David Dineen-Porter

-David Dineen-Porter is an actor, comedian and musician from Toronto, Ontario, Canada.
+David Dineen-Porter (born 1979) is an actor, comedian and musician from Toronto, Ontario, Canada.

 Career

 Dineen-Porter has performed stand-up and sketch comedy in Toronto since 1997 and is a regular on Laugh Sabbath.
 He is former director of the University of Toronto comedy review 'The Bob', and is co-founder of sketch troupes Uncle Sevario, Someone and the Somethings, and The Iliads.

 He has also been a featured performer at the Tuesday Riot in Chicago in early 2007.

 In 2013, David starred in the Canadian independent feature film, Everyday Is Like Sunday, as Mark – a ne'er do well Torontonian trying to get his life together.

-As of 2015 he was a writer with The Late Late Show.
+He was a writer for The Late Late Show with James Corden.